The Newsletter Reporter Who Covered The Trump Hotel Full Time Is Finally Moving On

 Former travel writer Zach Everson made a full time job out of following the ins and outs and who’s who of DC’s Trump hotel with his newsletter, 1100 Pennsylvania, over the past few years.
 Now, with Donald Trump out of office and the hotel’s lease up for sale again, Everson is moving on to a new beat.
 He recently joined Forbes, where he’ll be investigating money in politics (and starting a new newsletter called Checks & Imbalances).
-Few people have followed the Republican haven as closely as Everson, so we asked him about his best ‘spotted,’ that time he had dinner next Trump, and what he thinks the future of the hotel will hold.
+Few people have followed the Republican haven as closely as Everson, so we asked him about his best ‘spotted,’ that time he had dinner next to Trump, and what he thinks the future of the hotel will hold.

 How did you end up covering the Trump hotel full-time in the first place?